mixuala/adventures-in-AI/Lab: tensorflow playground.md

 	- color intensity between the neurons proportional to learned weights

 1. **overfitting**
-Consider a "deep" model with the capacity to le:
+Consider a "deep" model with the capacity to "learn" a very complex "challenge":
 ```
 5 layers of 8 fully connected neurons
 5 x (8x8) + (5x8) = 360 parameters